xdy/twodsix-foundryvtt/docs/docs.md

 * Set a natural 2/12 to be considered a failure/success regardless of actual Effect.

 In play, handle the differences to Cepheus Engine as follow:
-* Give every character JOAT-3.
+* Give every character JOAT-3 on the skills tab.
 * Ignore attributes other than END, except under the covers treat STR+DEX as Lifeblood.
 (I.e. the player splits Lifeblood between those two fields so that the the automatic damage code can handle it).
 (I guess 0 in one of them would work, but I'm not sure.)
 * Track Contamination using, say, the PSI attribute field.
 (Or just note it as text in the journal field).
 * Mutations exist in a compendum as items (augmentations).
 Any effects on the character will need to be handled manually.

-Compendiums containing skills, items, mutations and robots are included, additionally the various compendiums from Cepheus FTL might be useful.
+Compendiums containing skills, items, mutations, robots and monsters are included, additionally the various compendiums from Cepheus FTL might be useful.
+There is also a gm screen compendium suitable for use with the https://foundryvtt.com/packages/gm-screen module.

 ## Barbaric!
 To get the system closer to Barbaric! change the following in the system settings after switching to 'Other' in the dropdown near the top of the system settings: